aw249/swgoh-discord-app/README.md

 ## Features

 - **Player Registration**: Link your Discord account to your SWGOH ally code
-- **Roster Analysis**: View your roster summary including Galactic Power, Galactic Legends, and key squads
+- **GAC Bracket View**: See your current bracket, opponents, ranks, and scores
-- **GAC Opponent Analysis**: Compare rosters and review current opponent capabilities (coming soon)
+- **GAC Opponent Analysis**: Compare your roster against any opponent with visual comparison
-- **GAC Strategy Planning**: Analyse opponent defensive strategies based on previous rounds (coming soon)
+- **GAC Strategy Planning**: Get personalised offense and defense recommendations based on opponent's recent defensive history
+- **Archetype Management**: Admin tools for managing squad archetypes and ability requirements

 ## Setup